Aug. 4, 1982

 Corporate Capture works next to Political Money, War Money, News Suppression, and Green Money.
 One page shows donor and PAC scale, one shows contractors and military budgets, one follows media ownership and framing, and this one maps the private network layer that often connects them.

-Stories stay in the main feed, but they should also land back on the issue file they belong to.
+Stories stay in the main feed and land back on the case page they belong to.
 This desk currently has 3 linked stories.

-The club says business is prohibited and that the Grove is a refuge from decision-making.
+The club says the Grove is a refuge from decision-making.
 The Reagan Library still contains a Social Security memo tied directly to a Bohemian Grove conversation.

-The dicamba paper trail, the current EPA org chart, and the glyphosate immunity fight all point at the same problem: industry influence never really left the room.
+The dicamba paper trail, EPA's current chemical-safety leadership chart, and the glyphosate immunity fight all point in the same direction: the chemical industry never really left the room.